Michael Christianson: Coaching career

 Christianson began his coaching career at his alma mater, Western Oregon University in 1991 and spent 4 years coaching the offensive line and the tight-ends.
 In 1995, he spent one season with the Lewis & Clark College Pioneers (NAIA DivII) as the recruiting coordinator and tight-ends/running backs coach.

 He then went on to coach in the Big Sky Conference and Portland State University (PSU).
 At PSU he coached one year as the assistant offensive line coach and 3 years as the Vikings running backs coach.
-While at Portland State he is largely attributed for helping to develop one of the most prolific running backs in Portland State school history in Charles 'Chip' Dunn.
-Dunn, who played at PSU from 1997-2000, rushed for more than 6,000 yards as a Viking, was a first-team All-American and is a member of the Portland State Athletics Hall of Fame.
-In 2013 Dunn ranked number 35 among Big Sky Conference's Top 50 All-Time Athletes.
+While at Portland State he helped develop one of the most prolific running backs in Portland State school history in Charles 'Chip' Dunn.
+Dunn, who played at PSU from 1997 to 2000, rushed for more than 6,000 yards as a Viking, was a first-team All-American and is a member of the Portland State Athletics Hall of Fame.

 Christianson left Portland State in 2000 to coach the tight-ends for the Bobcats and Montana State University.

 He made his NFL coaching debut as the assistant offensive line coach for the 2002 Super Bowl XXXVII Champion Tampa Bay Buccaneers and head coach Jon Gruden.
-After a short stint with the Oakland Raiders as a contractor, he followed Raiders head coach, Bill Callahan to the University of Nebraska 2004 thru 2006 where he was the senior offensive assistant and helped Callahan with all facets of the program.
-He was instrumental in assisting offensive coordinator Jay Norvell in developing the west coast offense in Lincoln.
+After a short stint with the Oakland Raiders as a contractor, he followed Raiders head coach Bill Callahan to the University of Nebraska–Lincoln from 2004 through 2006 as a senior offensive assistant.
 The Huskers beat Michigan in the 2005 Alamo Bowl during his tenure.
-While at the University of Nebraska, he oversaw the development and execution of one of the largest athletic technology projects in Nebraska history.